Dallas Mavericks CEO Launches 100-Day Plan Following Scandal

 Along the way, she married, adopted a boy and two girls, and raised the brother of her son as her own, too.
 Her kids grew up in a home focused on education and sharing what they had with others.

-“I have tried to model to them the scripture that says to whom much is given, much is required,” says Marshall who describes herself as a woman of prayer.
-"My morning routine is I get up and I go in my prayer closets, and I have a talk with the Lord," she shared.
+“I have tried to model to them the scripture that says to whom much is given, much is required,” said Marshall, who describes herself as a woman of prayer.
+"My morning routine is I get up and I go in my prayer closets, and I have a talk with the Lord. "

 She herself feels blessed at the opportunity to help the Mavericks get past the scandal and set the course for a better future.